 No. The Pratt Gallery at Tashiro Kaplan Studios closed January 1, 2013.
 Visit our Lectures and Exhibitions page for upcoming shows.

 Can I teach a class at Pratt?

 We are always looking for new and innovative classes and instructors.
-In order for your class to be considered, you must submit a class proposal.
-Contact our front desk at 206.328.2200 or email at firstname.lastname@example.org.
+Email inquiries to firstname.lastname@example.org.